In this blog post, we’ll demonstrate how to leverage market research to create a retail pricing strategy that works for your business.

 What is retail pricing?

-Put simply, retail pricing is the act of setting prices for products offered to customers - though it's anything but simple.
-Retail companies go through a pricing process to determine how much they can charge for items in order to generate - and hopefully maximize, profits.
+Put simply, retail pricing is the price that a customer pays for a product or service in a retail store or online marketplace.
+While it sounds simple in theory, retail companies go through a strategic pricing process to determine how much they can charge for items in order to generate - and hopefully maximize, profits.
 These strategies apply to both online and physical stores, with many businesses using a combination of both to sell their products.
-As they narrow down their final price, retailers will need to consider a number of factors, such as production costs, competitor pricing, sales algorithms, and product type... and keep in mind they do this for all their products!
+As they narrow down their final price, retailers will need to consider a number of factors, such as production costs, competitor pricing, sales algorithms, and product type...for each product they're selling!

 Back to Table of Contents

-The importance of creating a winning pricing strategy
+The importance of creating a winning retail pricing strategy

 It’s important for any retail business to have a strong pricing strategy in order to maintain a competitive advantage - though again, it can be one of the most difficult retail tasks to manage.

-The difference between retailers who focus on retail pricing strategies and those who don’t is what sets apart an industry leader and one who struggles just to keep up.
+The difference between retailers who focus on data-backed retail pricing strategies and those who 'wing it' is what sets apart an industry leader from one who struggles to keep up.

 Back to Table of Contents